 The details of the codes are shown in table 3, including:

-- the length of each field; - the number of coded bits (after adding tail bits and convolutional coding); - the number of punctured bits; - the data rate, including the RLC header and RLC information.
+- the length of each field;

+- the number of coded bits (after adding tail bits and convolutional coding);

+- the number of punctured bits;

+- the data rate.

 Table 3: Coding parameters for the GPRS coding schemes.